k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04_agentic_flow.md

 The information is gathered into the aifusion LU tables, so that trace can be done a specific conversation session, as well into the Assurance metrics DB, for overall observation and insights.

-The information is also accessible at the Trace panel in the Chat Playground, which is part of the AI Fusion app, where you can make chats and see a detailed trace of what user asked, what are inputs and outputs of each called agent and tool and how many tokens were consumed in each step.
+The information is also accessible at the **Trace panel** in the **Chat Playground**, which is part of the AI Fusion app, where you can make chats and see a detailed trace of what user asked, what are inputs and outputs of each called agent and tool and how many tokens were consumed in each step.

 This Trace panel is available in addition to the comprehensive debugging capabilities and visibility at the Broadway flows and Java code within the Studio.